 We support all our children’s emotional, mental and social development in the following ways:

-- Through the teaching and practise of Christian values
+• Through the teaching and practice of Christian values

 Some children, particularly those with SEND, may need further support in this area, which may include: